fmay/cc-html-intro-2-more-html-css/annotations.md

 @annotation:tour span
 #Spans
-Select 'Fixed Width' from the Rocket menu and preview it.
+Select 'Spans' from the Rocket menu and preview it.

 We'll conclude this module by looking at the <span> HTML element.